sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 ## Pepare User Variables

-Prepare your `terraform.tfvars` file, as described in Also. prepare a file with authentication info, as described in [Authenticating Terraform to access AWS](../../README.md#customize_input_values).
+Prepare your `terraform.tfvars` file, as described in Also. prepare a file with authentication info, as described in [Customize Input Values](../../README.md#customize-input-values).

 ## Initialize Terraform